pascallaliberte/sharpen.page/_i18n/en/_posts/2019-01-10-changing-orbits-selling-your-idea.md

 ![Forces Diagram](/assets/images/posts/2018-12-06-forces-of-progress-diagram-01.svg)

-* **The Struggle of the Moment** pushes you off your chair toward action.
+* **{% include components/icon-struggle.html %} The Struggle of the Moment** pushes you off your chair toward action.
-* **The Attraction to the Solution** pulls you toward the product or solution or idea.
+* **{% include components/icon-attraction.html %} The Attraction to the Solution** pulls you toward the product or solution or idea.
-* **The Anxieties of the Solution** push you away from the product or solution or idea.
+* **{% include components/icon-anxieties.html %} The Anxieties of the Solution** push you away from the product or solution or idea.
-* **The Habits of the Present** pull you back to your current current situation, back to your gravity well.
+* **{% include components/icon-habits.html %} The Habits of the Present** pull you back to your current current situation, back to your gravity well.
+{: .forces }

 If the first two forces are greater than the last two forces, you've got a sale.
 If not, the user goes back to their gravity well.
 No sale.
 No change.
 No changing orbits.